-Net realized loss was \$58,394,366 for the three months ended June 30, 2013.
-Net realized loss of

-\$59,000,134 was almost entirely attributable to losses relating to the restructuring of our investments in AGY Holding Corp., Bankruptcy Management Solutions, Inc. and Dial Global, Inc. et. al. Nearly the entire realized loss was reflected in unrealized depreciation in prior periods.
+Net realized gain was \$48,996,726 for the three months ended June 30, 2014.
+Included in net realized gain is a realized gain of \$48,430,920 which was attributable to the sale of ECI Holdco, Inc. Nearly the entire realized gain was reflected in unrealized appreciation in prior periods.
+For the three months ended June 30, 2013 a net realized loss of \$59,000,134 was due almost entirely to losses relating to the restructuring of our investments in AGY Holding Corp., Bankruptcy Management Solutions, Inc. and Dial Global, Inc. et. al. Nearly the entire realized loss was reflected in unrealized depreciation in prior periods.
 This loss was offset by a \$605,768 net realized gain on foreign currency transactions.
-Net realized loss of \$75,915,238 for the three months ended June 30, 2012 was the result of \$75,506,101 in net losses realized from the disposition of our investments and \$409,137 in net loss realized on foreign currency transactions.